dannynelson/guitar-quest/README.md

 Deployment

 Immediate Features
+- change pricing to $29 for chuck? upgrade later once it is fixed?
 - missing piece history in production
 - convert all challenges to have 5 credits
 - availability of challenges will be an issue (especially on earlier levels)